kvijaykrish/CarND-MPC/README.md

 5. cte[t+1] = f(x[t]) - y[t] + v[t] * sin(epsi[t]) * dt
 6. epsi[t+1] = psi[t] - psides[t] + v[t] * delta[t] / Lf * dt

-x and y are the position of the vehicle
+x and y are the position of the vehicle,
-'psi' is the vehicle's orientation angle v is the scalar velocity
+'psi' is the vehicle's orientation angle, v is the scalar velocity,
-'cte' is the cross-track error (or rather an approximation to it), which is the orthogonal distance between the reference trajectory and the vehicle position
-'epsi' is the error between the vehicle's actual orientation angle psi and the orientation angle 'psides' 'dt' is the length of one time step in the model, 'delta' is the input steering angle
+'cte' is the cross-track error (or rather an approximation to it), which is the orthogonal distance between the reference trajectory and the vehicle position, 'epsi' is the error between the vehicle's actual orientation angle psi and the orientation angle 'psides', 'dt' is the length of one time step in the model, 'delta' is the input steering angle,
-'a' is the input acceleration
+'a' is the input acceleration,
 'Lf' is a constant describing the distance between the vehicle's center of gravity and its front wheels.

 The proportinal weights used for the cost function are: